cashapp/cloner/README.md

 ## Checksumming

-This tool can also be used to checksum across a replication boundary without any freezing in time.
+This tool can eventually also be used to checksum across a replication boundary without any freezing in time.

+This is not implemented yet!

 ```puml
 database A